 About St Giles School

 There is a Further Education Unit for pupils with PMLD aged 16-19.
-We admit pupils from a wide catchment area which includes the whole of Croydon and surrounding boroughs.

 The school was opened in 1925 and was originally sited in Thornton Heath.
 In 1933 the school moved to Featherbed Lane, Addington and in 1977 it moved to its current purpose-built accommodation in Pampisford Road, South Croydon.